Jody Pinto: WOAR

-Pinto founded the rape crisis center Women Organized Against Rape in 1972.
+Pinto founded the rape crisis center Women Organized Against Rape in 1972 along with Dr. Cynthia Cooke who was a physician at Philadelphia General Hospital where all rape victims in Philadelphia were examined after reporting to the police.
 After seeing how a close friends of Pinto was treated and dealt with after being raped, she felt that the system was failing woman who were going through this trauma and decided to take action and thus WOAR was born.
-This organization was create through volunteers during the 52nd anniversary of woman's suffrage.
+This organization was created through volunteers during the 52nd anniversary of woman's suffrage.
 WOAR was the first center to organize city institutions to prosecute rape as a crime, and was also the first rape crisis center to gain access to a large city hospital emergency room.
-Pinto served as director until 1974.
+Pinto served as co-president until 1974.
 The activist working with WOAR found a huge benefit in working alongside politicians, and how impactful a politicians standing on sexual violence could effect their public image and influence.
 Describing how a Philadelphia political not working with an organization like WOAR was considered political suicide.
 WOAR continues its work today (2021) partnering with community in its mission to eliminate sexual violence and provide services to any who have experienced it.